POKE-O-MOONSHINE NEEDS YOUR HELP!

 The Ranger Trail is the original route up the mountain, with an abundance of botanical, geological and historic features that hikers have enjoyed for more than 100 years (these features are detailed in an interpretive flyer available at the trailhead register).

 The fire tower will be 100 years old in 2017.
 Our aim is to raise another $100,000 by the birthday year!
 What better time to honor the Observers and Rangers who loved Poke-O-Moonshine and its tower, protecting the Adirondack landscape and educating the public.
 We are working hard to carry on this tradition, and the Ranger Trail is the gateway to our entire mission.
 Come on up the mountain any time, visit the tower when it's regularly open in July and August, and meet the summer's Tower Steward and Interpreter.

-The Friends of Poke-O-Moonshine is dedicated to the preservation of Poke-O-Moonshine Mountain and its fire tower, improving and maintaining its trails, and to interpreting the natural and cultural history of the mountain.
-Since 1997, the Friends has been a partnership between the New York State Department of Environmental Conservation, Adirondack Architectural Heritage, the Town of Chesterfield, several Adirondack Mountain Club chapters, and hundreds of people who enjoy this special place.
-The Friends operates under the auspices of the Adirondack Architectural Heritage (AARCH), the non-profit, historic preservation organization for the Adirondack Park and is directed by a Board of ten members from local communities.
+About us: The Friends of Poke-O-Moonshine is dedicated to the preservation of Poke-O-Moonshine Mountain and its fire tower, improving and maintaining the mountain trails, and interpreting the natural and cultural history of the mountain.
+The Friends is a partnership between the NYS Department of Environmental Conservation, Adirondack Architectural Heritage (AARCH), the Town of Chesterfield, and several Adirondack Mountain Club chapters.
+The Friends operates under the auspices of AARCH, the non-profit, historic preservation organization for the Adirondack Park.